 - 26. The Applicant must prepare an Extraction Plan for all second workings on site to the satisfaction of the Secretary.
-These plans must: - (a) be prepared by a team of suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; - (b) be approved by the Secretary before the Applicant carries out any of the second workings covered by the plan: - (c) include detailed plans of the proposed second workings and any associated surface development; - (d) include detailed performance indicators for each of the performance measures in Table 14; - (e) provide revised predictions of the potential subsidence effects, subsidence impacts and environmental consequences of the proposed second workings, incorporating any relevant information obtained since this consent; - (f) describe the measures that would be implemented to ensure compliance with the performance measures in Table 14, and remediate any predicted impacts and/or environmental consequences; - (g) include the following to the satisfaction of Resources Regulator: - a subsidence monitoring program to: - provide data to assist with the management of the risks associated with subsidence; - validate the subsidence predictions; and - analyse the relationship between the subsidence effects and impacts under the Extraction Plan and any ensuing environmental consequences; - a Built Features Management Plan, which has been prepared in consultation with the owner/s of any relevant features, to manage the potential subsidence impacts and/or environmental consequences of the proposed second workings on these features; - a Public Safety Management Plan to ensure public safety in the mining area; - · a revised Rehabilitation Management Plan; and - (h) include - revised Water, Biodiversity, and Heritage Management Plans for the project, which specifically provide for the management of any potential subsidence impacts and/or environmental consequences of the proposed second workings; - a Land Management Plan that has been prepared in consultation with relevant landowners, which provides for the management of the potential impacts and/or environmental consequences of the proposed second workings on land in general; and - a program to collect sufficient baseline data for future Extraction Plans.
+These plans must: - (a) be prepared by a team of suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with the Resources Regulator, DCCEEW Water, CPHR and Heritage NSW; - (c) include detailed plans of the existing and proposed first and second workings, overlying surface features and any associated surface development; - (d) include detailed performance indicators for each of the performance measures in Tables 14 and 14A; - (e) provide revised predictions of the potential subsidence effects, subsidence impacts and environmental consequences of the proposed second workings, incorporating any relevant information obtained since this consent; - (f) describe the measures that would be implemented to ensure compliance with the performance measures in Tables 14 and 14A, and manage or remediate any impacts and/or environmental consequences to meet the rehabilitation objectives in condition 55 of Schedule 3; (r) include set - (g) include a:

+- i) Subsidence Monitoring Program, which has been prepared in consultation with Resources Regulator, to: - describe the on-going subsidence monitoring program; - provide data to assist with the management of the risks associated with subsidence; - validate the subsidence predictions; - analyse the relationship between the predicted and resulting subsidence effects and predicted and resulting subsidence impacts under the plan and any ensuing environmental consequences; and - inform the contingency plan and adaptive management process; - monitor the subsidence impacts of the project to ensure compliance with the performance measures in Tables 14 and 14A, including an appropriate trigger action response plan to ensure early detection of and response to potential exceedances of the performance measures; - monitor non-conventional subsidence impacts on the Mona Creek Rock Shelter Sites, including a trigger action response plan that enables early detection of any adverse or excessive non-conventional behaviour; - Built Features Management Plan, which has been prepared in consultation with Resources Regulator and the owner/s of any relevant features, to manage the potential subsidence impacts and/or environmental consequences of the proposed second workings, and which: - addresses in appropriate detail all items of key public infrastructure and other public infrastructure and all classes of other built features; - describes the predicted impacts of mining on relevant built features; - recommends appropriate remedial measures and includes commitments to mitigate, repair, replace or compensate all predicted impacts on potentially affected built features in a timely manner; - iii) Public Safety Management Plan, which has been prepared in consultation with Resources Regulator, to ensure public safety in the mining area;